vczh-websites/vczh/Roasting/Sidra.md

     - red tea

 Significantly aromatic at the end, ~~might mean~~ over roasted.
+No bitterness is tasted eating the roasted bean, no over-roasted bean surface issue.

 Previous configuration makes 6:00FC a very narrow window.
 Try lower the charge temperature to elongate the whole process,